maxonrow/mxw-sdk-js/docs/api-9misc.rst

         // The block this transaction was validated to
         blockNumber: 350476,    // the block height
         nonce: 265,             // the transaction sequence
-        index: 0,               // the transaction index always set 0 in receipt
+        index: 0,               // the transaction index is always set to "0" in receipt

         // Transaction status
-        status: 1,              // 1 indicated successful, 0 indicated failure during execution
+        status: 1,              // "1" indicates success, "0" indicates failure during execution
-        confirmations: 2        // the number of block from latest block
+        confirmations: 2        // the number of block from the latest block

         result: {
             events: [